akaGallo/APTP_project/README.md

 ## Apptainer and PLANUTILS
 1. Install Apptainer
-To enable Fast Downward support in your system, you need to install Apptainer beforehand.
-Installing Apptainer facilitates the containerization of Fast Downward, enabling you to create self-contained and portable environments for running Fast Downward effectively.
+<p align="justify">To enable Fast Downward support in your system, you need to install Apptainer beforehand.
+Installing Apptainer facilitates the containerization of Fast Downward, enabling you to create self-contained and portable environments for running Fast Downward effectively.</p>
 ```bash
 sudo apt update
 sudo apt upgrade